Each one fulfills a major theme of Basho poetry: 1) Praise for women 2) support for children

 the poet’s respect for the hostess with no deliberate intention on his part.”

 What?!
 Basho was at her home, and the haiku was a greeting verse to his hostess.
 Of course it expresses respect.
 Here are three fine examples of androcentric thinking.
-To these scholars (if Ueda’s translations are accurate) any notion that Basho cares about women is an anathema.
+To these scholars (if Ueda’s translations are accurate) any notion that Basho feels reverence for women is an anathema.

 At a gathering the next night, November 16th: